 sound in poetry

 Meter, symbolism, diction, structure, sound: the greatest poets have an innate understanding of these elements and use them fluently in their writing.
 That said, if you’re not thinking about these things at all, your poetry is likely not as good as it could be.
+Luckily, there are easy ways to boost your poetry skills.

 Today I want to focus on sound.
 Poetry mom Mary Oliver reminds us, “To make a poem, we must make sounds.
 Not random sounds, but chosen ones.”
 But which should we choose?
 In A Poetry Handbook Mary provides detail about semi-vowels, mutes, hard and soft consonants, etc—but my brain turned into porridge after reading it.
 It’s not that Ms. Oliver failed to provide important, accurate detail on sound in poetry, or that she failed to do it eloquently—I simply felt incapable of writing poetry for the next 48 hours.
 Complexity was to blame.